-Strategic Objective Performance Indicator Reporting period Annual Target 2022/23 Actual Output Reasons for Variance To facilitate oversight and law-making processes Number of oversight committee meetings organised Quarterly and Annually 104 Oversight Committee meetings 118 Oversight Committee meetings Committee meetings are determined by the programme of Committees and the overall business of the Legislature as updated by the Programing Committee Number of site visits facilitated Quarterly and Annually 6. site visits 33 site visits Sites visits are as per the programme of Committees or focus/prioritized areas of Committees at given time Number of Legislation facilitated Quarterly and Annually 12 Bills 7 Bills Bills are depended on the provincial departments and the NCOP as classified in the business processes of the Legislature Number of oversight reports facilitated Quarterly and Annually 100 oversight reports 130 oversight reports The number of reports is determined by the committees' oversight work/focus areas Number of Workshops Quarterly and Annually 3 Workshops 2 Workshops One workshop rescheduled due to SAAPAC commitments Number of SCOPA public hearings Quarterly and Annually 17 SCOPA public hearings 32 SCOPA public hearings The number of public hearings is determined by the SCOPA programme which is updated from time to time.
+Strategic Objective Performance Indicator Reporting period Annual Target 2021/22 Actual Output Reasons for Variance To facilitate oversight and law making processes Number of oversight committee meetings organised Quarterly and Annually 104 Oversight Committee meetings 62 Oversight committee meetings Committee meetings are determined by the programme of Committees and business of the Legislature Number of site visits facilitated Quarterly and Annually 6 site visits 16 site visits Site visits determined by the programme of Committees.
+More site visits were conducted in the previous quarters.
+Number of Legislation facilitated Quarterly and Annually 12 Bills 7 Bills Bills are depended on the provincial departments and the NCOP Number of oversight reports facilitated Quarterly and Annually 100 oversight reports 146 oversight reports The number of reports is determined by the magnitude of committee oversight work conducted Number of Workshops Quarterly and Annually 3 Workshops 2 Workshops Workshops are organized on request and training needs.
+Number of SCOPA public hearings Quarterly and Annually 17 SCOPA public hearings None, some SCOPA public hearings held but processes not finalized (in progress) SCOPA public hearings are still in progress and final reports to be issued at the end of the process